XxANTONIO73xX/LSM-DynamicSigns-DeepLearning/README.md

 This repository is part of the supplementary materials for the manuscript:

 **"Automatic Recognition of Dynamic Signs of Mexican Sign Language using Deep Learning"**
-currently under preparation for submission to *IEEE Latin America Transactions*.